 The monument to the 15th New York Independent Battery is south of Gettysburg on Wheatfield Road across from the Peach Orchard.
-(39.801058° N, 77.248178° W; Google map; Tour map: Sickles Ave. at Excelsior Field) It was dedicated by the State of New York in 1888.
+(Sickles Avenue at Excelsior Field tour map) It was dedicated by the State of New York in 1888.
 A marker is also on South Hancock Avenue.
-(Tour map: Hancock Avenue Part 1)
+(Hancock Avenue Part 1 tour map)

 The battery was commanded at the Battle of Gettysburg by Captain Patrick Hart.
 He was wounded on July 3rd, and Lieutenant Edward M. Knox then took command of the battery.
 It brought 99 men to the field.